mmai/piquetBook/index.md

 point or of the cards, even if you keep the kingof spades.
 But suppose you had the nine ofhearts instead of the knave.
 You should thenthrow the clubs and diamonds, and keep twounbroken suits.
 Going for two suits is oftenthe resource of a player in difficulties.

 It is sometimes advisable to throw a whole suit,younger hand, either because it consists of threeuseless cards, or because keeping it may injureyour hand in other respects.
 In the second case,the rejected suit should be one in which you arenot likely to be attacked.
-Thus :&mdash;If the suitdiscarded consists of king, knave, and a smallone, the elder hand will probably avoid leadingthat suit should he happen to hold ace, queenof it.
+Thus :-If the suitdiscarded consists of king, knave, and a smallone, the elder hand will probably avoid leadingthat suit should he happen to hold ace, queenof it.
 King, queen, and a small card is a suitwhich may be discarded without much probabilityof being attacked in it.

 It is a common error with beginners at Piquetnot to take all their cards, especially if taking thefull number involves parting with high cards.
 Thehands where all the cards should not be taken arefew.
 There is not so great an objection, however,to the younger hand's leaving a card as to theelder hand's doing so; for, in the latter case, thecard left may be taken by the adversary, but,in the former case, it is merely excluded fromthe player's hand.
 The principal situation forleaving a card, elder hand, is where there is achance of a great score, and no repique againstyou.

 Cards in sequence, or that may form a se-quence with those taken in, should be kept inpreference to others of equal value.
-Thus:&mdash;If you are obliged to discard an ace or a kingfrom an ace, king suit, discard the ace, as youmay take in so as to hold a sequence to aking; if you discard the king you cannot holda major sequence in that suit.
+Thus:-If you are obliged to discard an ace or a kingfrom an ace, king suit, discard the ace, as youmay take in so as to hold a sequence to aking; if you discard the king you cannot holda major sequence in that suit.
 But other con-siderations may cause you to select the king.Looking again at A's hand, p.
 103, it will beseen that A throws the king in preference to theace.
 His reason is that he has two aces andonly one king; he may take in aces to form atrio or quatorze.

-Again:&mdash;Queen, knave, ten is a better suit tokeep than king, knave, ten, unless it is deemedadvisable to hold a king rather than a queen.
+Again:-Queen, knave, ten is a better suit tokeep than king, knave, ten, unless it is deemedadvisable to hold a king rather than a queen.
 Itis generally right to retain a virgin tierce to aqueen, especially younger hand, unless you seea chance of a great score in other suits.

-Trios should be kept if they can be retainedwithout injuring the hand in other respects.Thus:&mdash;If about to discard a king or a queenof a suit, and you have two other kings, discardthe queen; but if you have two other queens,discard the king.
+Trios should be kept if they can be retainedwithout injuring the hand in other respects.Thus:-If about to discard a king or a queenof a suit, and you have two other kings, discardthe queen; but if you have two other queens,discard the king.

 It is seldom advisable to put out a high cardfor the sake of keeping a low trio, especiallywhen there is a higher one or a quatorze againstyou.
 Many a hand is ruined by going for qua-torzes of knaves or tens.